droid3030/droid3030/README.md

 - 👋 Hi, I’m Andrew Plute aka @droid3030
 - 😎 I’m interested in programming and improving my skills as a developer and teammate.
 - 🎓 I am a recent graduate of Tech Elevator's Full Stack Java boot camp.
-- ☕ I’m currently learning basics of Java, Spring Boot, RESTful APIs, SQL, databases, and Vue.js (HTML, CSS, Javascript).
+- ☕ I’m currently working with Java, Spring Boot, RESTful APIs, SQL, databases, and Vue.js (HTML, CSS, Javascript).
 - 💞️ I’m looking for my first role as a software developer or tester 🤞🤞.
 - 🚀 Please see my repos for copies of projects I have completed.
 - 📫 Reach out with any questions!    ...     aplute4@gmail.com